fairlearn/fairlearn/docs/user_guide/assessment.rst

 .. _conditional_group_fairness:

-In some cases, we may observe a trend in several groups of data, but that trend may disappear or reverse when groups are combined.
+In some cases, we may observe a trend in data from multiple demographic groups, but that trend may disappear or reverse when groups are combined.
 Known as
 `Simpson's Paradox <https://en.wikipedia.org/wiki/Simpson%27s_paradox>`_, this outcome may appear when observing disparate outcomes across groups.
 A famous example of Simpson's Paradox is a study of 1973 graduate school